 1 – Schedule Services

-The key is to hire a snow removal service provider in Westchester, NY that has proven experience and a strong reputation for being reliable and efficient.
+The key is to hire a snow removal service provider in Connecticut, New Jersey, and New York that has proven experience and a strong reputation for being reliable and efficient.
 Naturally, a budget will also be a factor, but it should be secondary to the quality of service because a cheap service that ends up endangering your employees and visitors is not what you want.

 2 – Which Areas Need Attention?

-You’ll need to relay this information to your service provider, and it’s important to be as thorough as possible.
-All walkways, driveways, parking lots, entrances and exits will need to be cleared of ice and snow as soon as possible, with the highest traffic areas taking precedence.
+You’ll need to relay this information to your service provider, and it’s important to ensure comprehensive details regarding snow and ice conditions.
+All walkways, driveways, roadways, parking lots, entrances and exits will need to be cleared of ice and snow as soon as possible, with the highest traffic areas taking precedence.
 You may also need attention on your roof and windows, depending on the layout of the building.

 3 – Mats for Exits and Entrances